The Case for CAMS: An Evidence-Based Suicide Prevention Resource

 CAMS is a trusted, evidence-based suicide prevention resource, and many prestigious government bodies and suicide prevention organizations have taken notice.
 In order to reduce suicide rates and negative health outcomes worldwide, the most effective treatment approaches should be employed by providers and health systems.
 Suicide prevention authorities such as the Surgeon General and the Sentinel Event Alert publicly recognize CAMS as an effective suicide prevention program.

 TO IMPLEMENT THE NATIONAL STRATEGY FOR SUICIDE PREVENTION

-JANUARY 2021: This new report outlines the actions that communities and individuals can take to reduce the rates of suicide and help improve resilience.
-CAMS is recognized as an evidence-based psychotherapy for addressing suicide risk.
+JANUARY 2021: This new report outlines the actions that communities and individuals can take to reduce the rates of suicide, improve resilience, and increase positive outcomes in the United States.
+The resource recognizes CAMS as an evidence-based psychotherapy for addressing suicide risk.

 Best Practices in Care Transitions for Individuals with Suicide Risk:

 In the National Action Alliance for Suicide Prevention’s new guide for best practices in care transitions from inpatient to outpatient care, CAMS is recommended in the critical step for inpatient providers to connect with an outpatient provider prior to your patient’s discharge.

 A TECHNICAL PACKAGE OF POLICY, PROGRAMS, AND PRACTICES